barbajs/barba/README.md

 # Contribute
 -----
-Any help is more than welcome.
+Any help is more than welcomed.
 For any problem/question do not hesitate to open an issue.

 # Thanks to